lenovo-voice/THE-2020-PERSONALIZED-VOICE-TRIGGER-CHALLENGE-BASELINE-SYSTEM/SV_README.md

 ```
 By running the above code, the threthold of the system and the speaker embedding of the enrollment data in the trial file will be calculated and saved under <path_task>.
 Note that <path_task> is the path for saving threshold (not the model).We suggest set the `devdatapath` parameter as `PVTC/official_data/dev/taskX/wav_data/`, which is the raw audio in tasks in order to extract embeddings of enrollment utterances in trial file.
 The `uttpath` needs to be set as the positive part audio cut by your kws system.

+<mark>**note**: we used two methods to determine the threshold.
+The first method is using the threshold of EER(Equal Error Rate).
+Then we use the mean thresold of EER and minDCF, which has been greatly improved in the development set.<mark>

 **note**: in order to calculate the threshold of the speaker system, we assume the wake-up system is perfect enough.
 So we use the standard utt2label file which is absolutely right in this step, it can be found in `PVTC/official_data/dev/task1/trials_for_wake`.
 It contains the uttrance index and its ground truth, as follows:
 ```